hzoo/Hopt/README.md

 Hopt
 ====

-Hopt is a design tool to optimization ED room requirements.
+Hopt is a design tool to optimize ED room requirements.

 ### Setup ###
 To run Hopt, first run the server, and then open the website.